telerik/winforms-docs/diagram/features/grouping.md

 ![diagram-features-grouping 002](images/diagram-features-grouping002.gif)

 Below you can see how consecutive clicks on a shape reflects the selection of groups.
-First click selects the outermost (the biggest group),
-         second click selects the smaller group and the third selects only the shape.The forth click will select the biggest group and so on.
+First click selects the outermost (the biggest group), second click selects the smaller group and the third selects only the shape.The forth click will select the biggest group and so on.

 >note If you need to select particular items without selecting the whole group, you can use Rectangular Selection.
 >

-What will happen if we try to create parent group then create subgroups?#_[C#] _
+What will happen if we try to create parent group then create subgroups?

 {{source=..\SamplesCS\Diagram\DiagramGrouping.cs region=ParentToSubgroups}}
 {{source=..\SamplesVB\Diagram\DiagramGrouping.vb region=ParentToSubgroups}}